AresEkb/AresEkb.github.io/cv.md

 I have a broad outlook in the field of IT.
 I was engaged in both development and analytical work in the fields of intergovernmental information exchange and healthcare.
 Also I have experience in statistical analysis of medical data, experience in BI development and considerable experience in web development.
 At the moment, I'm most interested in model-driven development, EDI and data analysis.

 At present I finish my PhD thesis on OCL to XPath transformation.
-I'm trying to porove its correctness using Isabelle HOL.
+I'm trying to prove its correctness using Isabelle HOL.

 ## Contacts